Tiny Baby’s Terrorism Interview Makes US Embassy Laughing Stock of the Internet

 “If you were a terrorist, I suspect you’d not be ticking yes on the ESTA form anyway,” the baby’s grandfather added.

-Posted by Jim W. Dean, Managing Editor on April 18, 2017, With 2413 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 18, 2017, With 2418 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.